stellapm/PetFoodAnalyzer/README.md

 # Description
-This is a project for the Softuni Spring Advanced Module.
+This is a project for the SoftUni Spring Advanced Module.
 The application is intended to act as a database that contains information about ingredients used in pet foods, food brands and products.
 It should act as a guide when choosing a food for your pet.
 It is not a store.
 Currently has only foods for cats and dogs.

 # Functionalities